-All fresh pork we sell is British.
+All of our fresh pork is British.
 This includes Waitrose & Partners sausages, bacon, British ham and gammon which comes from pigs that are either outdoor bred or free range.
 Pigs that supply our essential range pork are born outdoors and we never use farrowing crates or sow stalls.
+Our standards apply for fresh, frozen and ingredient UK pig meat.

 Weaned pigs - approximately four weeks old - are finished indoors in straw bedded, light and airy buildings.
 None of our supplier farms use slatted floors and all growing accommodation is straw based.
 All our supplying farms have a lower stocking density than the pig industry standard.
-All our sows spend their entire lives outdoors.
+All of our sows are free from confinement and spend the majority of their lives in our outdoor breeding systems.
 All the pig farms we use must have an emergency plan to deal with water supply issues and care of animals during extreme weather.